-Unlubed or dry condoms can easily be made into good substitutes for dams.
+Feeling crafty and have access to male/external condoms?
+These condoms — sans lube — can easily be made into substitutes for dams.
 With scissors, carefully snip off the elastic band part and tip of the condom and then cut down its length.
-The resulting rectangular piece of latex (or polyurethane if someone is latex sensitive) is stretchable.
-If you're in a pinch, you can also use non-microwaveable plastic wrap.
+The resulting rectangular piece of latex (or polyurethane if someone is latex sensitive) is stretchable and can be used just like any other dam.

-Dam-finding difficulties likely stem from the well-deserved attention given to condoms' effectiveness at preventing both pregnancy and infection transmission.
+Back to the latter part of your question, though: it’s not exactly clear, but dam-finding difficulties may stem from the well-deserved attention given to condoms' effectiveness at preventing both pregnancy and infection transmission.
 Also, condoms were designed with sex in mind, while dams were originally created to help dentists focus on a particular part of the mouth during an oral procedure.
-Condoms are less expensive than dams and that means a lot in the marketplace.
+Further, condoms tend to be less expensive than dams and that may be a factor as well.

 Despite the challenges in your search thus far, hopefully these resources will lead you in the right dam-finding (and using) direction.
 And, you have certainly earned a pat on the back — you’ve done your fellow Go Ask Alice! readers a real service by asking how and where these safer sex tools can be accessed.

 Submit a new comment